Vendiel/daresay-a11y/posts/no-change-on-focus.md

 ## Description

-When a control receives focus it shall not result in a substantial change that disorients the users.
-All changes of context would be triggered only by a specific action on the part of the user.
+When a control receives focus it shall not result in a substantial change of context that disorients the users.
+All changes of context should be triggered by user action.

 ## Examples